Eugène Simon: Work on spiders

 His most significant work was Histoire Naturelle des Araignées (1892–1903), an encyclopedic treatment of the spider genera of the world.
 It was published in two volumes of more than 1000 pages each, and the same number of drawings by Simon.
 Working at the Muséum National d'Histoire Naturelle in Paris, it took Simon 11 years to complete, while working at the same time on devising a taxonomic scheme that embraced the known taxa.
 Simon described a total of 4,650 species, and as of 2013 about 3,790 species are still considered valid.
 The International Society of Arachnology offers a Simon Award recognising lifetime achievement.

 The Eocene fossil spider species Cenotextricella simoni was named in his honor.

 Work on birds

 Simon also had an interest in hummingbirds.
-He described several species and races as well as creating the genera Anopetia, Stephanoxis, Haplophaedia and Taphrolesbia.
+Simon made the first collections of birds in the Sierra Nevada de Santa Marta region of Colombia.
+During his career, described several species and races as well as creating the genera Anopetia, Stephanoxis, Haplophaedia and Taphrolesbia.
 He is commemorated by race simoni of the swallow-tailed hummingbird (Eupetomena macroura).
 His seminal work on hummingbirds was Histoire Naturelle des Trochilidae in 1921.